iZ86/DIT1323CW2/README.md

 # README
-This is our project for DIT1323 Java Programming in January 2024 Sunway College in Sunway College.
+This is our project for DIT1323 Java Programming for January 2024 Sunway College in Sunway College.

 ## QN1
 QN 1 is a currency calculator app, that converts any amount to MYR, that is made using JOptionPane as the GUI, user enters,